-There are heavy debates recently by nearly all local political parties with respect to the targeted population, as it is one of the key points which is of importance to the current citizens and residents.
-If you are currently still a foreigner and are going to submit Singapore PR application within the next few months or years, you may be worried if such discussions may affect your probability of success.
+There are heavy debates recently by nearly all local political parties with respect to the targeted population, as it is one of the key points which is of importance to the current citizens and permanent residents.
+If you are currently still a foreigner and are going for a Singapore PR application within the next few months or years, you may be worried if such discussions may affect your probability of success.

 We had briefly touched on this topic before.
 However, we will discuss it more in depth here.